 5 Ways to Cope With Ostracism

-Why it hurts to be ignored or excluded—and what to do about it
+Why it hurts to be ignored or excluded—and what to do about it.

 Ostracism, “the act of ignoring and exclusion,”1 hurts just as loneliness kills, which explains why we guard against it with great sensitivity (see blog 10 Ways to Get Past Your Loneliness).
 Surely there are inter-individual differences of how sensitive we are, but hardly anybody is exempt from feeling any sadness or anger when given the silent treatment by a spouse or no invitation to a family gathering.
 Often people hide their painful feelings in shame because coming out seems to make everything worse.
-Somehow we fear that once articulated our feelings become written in stone.
-Also we tend to self-incriminate after having been ostracized, either believing that we somehow deserved it or that we are blowing things out of proportion and shouldn’t feel that way.
+Somehow we fear that once articulated, our feelings become written in stone.
+Also, we tend to self-incriminate after having been ostracized, either believing that we somehow deserved it or that we are blowing things out of proportion and shouldn’t feel that way.
 “Don’t be such a child.
 It means nothing at all.”
 Hmmm.
 Really?

-Surprisingly Kipling Williams et al. (2000) found in their groundbreaking study that we mind being ostracized even in the virtual world, and I am not talking about the new playground of social media.2 The researchers designed a simple game of three dots on the computer screen throwing a ball to each other of which one dot represents the participant.
+Surprisingly, Kipling Williams et al. (2000) found in their groundbreaking study that we mind being ostracized even in the virtual world, and I am not talking about the new playground of social media.2 The researchers designed a simple game of three dots on the computer screen throwing a ball to each other of which one dot represents the participant.
 The other two players don’t exist and their moves are computer-generated.
 As they gradually stop throwing the virtual ball to the participant and only to each other, the participant usually reports feeling increasingly bad, having less control, and losing a sense of belonging.
 1,486 people from 62 countries participated.
 These results can be replicated even when participants know that the game is rigged.
 Feeling bad after feeling left out seems to be a biological response.

 It is part of our evolution to want to be connected to a social circle even when the creatures in it are bad because the creatures outside might be worse, like lions, tigers, and bears.
 When we leave a group, we want to do it on our terms.
-Instead of being pushed out our country, we are much better off when we decide to emigrate and thus to leave our safety-net voluntarily.
+Instead of being pushed out of our country, we are much better off when we decide to emigrate and thus to leave our safety net voluntarily.
 When introverts listen to their nature and decide to be on their own, they are the ones turning their backs.
 There can be great power in leaving, but to be kicked out can feel disastrous.

 What shall we do when we have been ostracized?
-Here are some suggestions to choose from:
+Here are some suggestions to choose from.